Grounding Language for Transfer in Deep Reinforcement Learning: Related Work

-\paragraph{Transfer in Reinforcement Learning} Transferring policies across domains is a challenging problem in reinforcement learning~\cite{konidaris2006framework,taylor2009transfer}.
+Transferring policies across domains is a challenging problem in reinforcement learning~\fullcite{konidaris2006framework,taylor2009transfer}.
 The main hurdle lies in learning a good mapping between the state and action spaces of different domains to enable effective transfer.
-Most previous approaches have either explored skill transfer~\cite{konidaris2007building} or value function transfer~\cite{liu2006value}.
-There have been a few attempts at model-based transfer for RL~\cite{taylor2008transferring,nguyen2012transferring,gavsic2013pomdp,wang2015learning} but these methods either rely on hand-coded inter-task mappings for state and actions spaces or require significant interactions in the target task to learn an effective mapping.
+Most previous approaches have either explored skill transfer~\fullcite{konidaris2007building,konidaris2012transfer} or value function/policy transfer~\fullcite{liu2006value,taylor2007transfer,taylor2007cross}.
+There have also been attempts at model-based transfer for RL~\fullcite{taylor2008transferring,nguyen2012transferring,gavsic2013pomdp,wang2015learning,joshi2018cross} but these methods either rely on hand-coded inter-task mappings for state and actions spaces or require significant interactions in the target task to learn an effective mapping.
 Our approach doesn't use any explicit mappings and can learn to predict the dynamics of a target task using its descriptions.

-A closely related line of work concerns transfer methods for deep reinforcement learning. \newcite{parisotto2016actor} train a deep network to mimic pre-trained experts on source tasks using policy distillation.
-The learned parameters are then used to initialize a network on a target task to perform transfer. \newcite{rusu2016progressive} perform transfer by freezing parameters learned on source tasks and adding a new set of parameters for every new target task, while using both sets to learn the new policy.
-Work by \cite{rajendran20172t} uses attention networks to selectively transfer from a set of expert policies to a new task.
-Our approach is orthogonal since we use text to bootstrap transfer, and can potentially be combined with these methods to achieve more effective transfer.
+A closely related line of work concerns transfer methods for deep reinforcement learning. \citeA{parisotto2016actor} train a deep network to mimic pre-trained experts on source tasks using policy distillation.
+The learned parameters are then used to initialize a network on a target task to perform transfer.
+Rusu et al.~\citeyear{rusu2016progressive} facilitate transfer by freezing parameters learned on source tasks and adding a new set of parameters for every new target task, while using both sets to learn the new policy.
+Work by Rajendran et al.~\citeyear{rajendran20172t} uses attention networks to selectively transfer from a set of expert policies to a new task.
+Barreto et al.~\citeyear{barreto2017successor} use features based on successor representations~\fullcite{dayan1993improving} for transfer across tasks in the same domain.
+Kansky~et~al.~\citeyear{kansky2017schema} learn a generative model of causal physics in order to help zero-shot transfer learning.
+Our approach is orthogonal to all these directions since we use text to bootstrap transfer, and can potentially be combined with these methods to achieve more effective transfer.

+There has also been prior work on zero-shot policy generalization for tasks with input goal specifications. \fullciteA{schaul2015universal} learn a universal value function approximator that can generalize across both states and goals. \fullcite{andreas2016modular} use policy sketches, which are annotated sequences of subgoals, in order to learn a hierarchical policy that can generalize to new goals. \fullciteA{oh2017zero} investigate zero-shot transfer for instruction following tasks, aiming to generalize to unseen instructions in the same domain.
+The main departure of our work compared to these is in the use of environment descriptions for generalization across domains rather than generalizing across text instructions.